 Community Emergency Response Team Training

 Community Emergency Response Team is a training program that prepares you to help yourself, your family, and your neighbors in the event of a disaster.
-During an incident, emergency service personnel may not be able to reach everyone right away.
 By getting trained in CERT, you will have the skills to help emergency responders save lives and protect property.

 Southeast Nebraska Emergency Volunteer Center Planning